Install Virtualization Software

 The major step we need to take is to begin using Linux in our everyday life so that we can get comfortable in the environment we will be working from.
 If you are already using a Linux box as your home operating system, or already have a VM installed, skip this section: we are only building a VM so that we can learn in it.
 We will not do anything in this course that will break anything.

-If you are on Windows 10 Enterprise, Pro, or Education, use Hyper-V, which is virtualization software built directly into the Operating System.
-Read this for more information.
-Windows 10 Home edition does not have Hyper-V.
+If you are on Windows 10 Enterprise, Pro, or Education, you can use Hyper-V, which is virtualization software built directly into the Windows operating system.
+Read this if you want to know more.
+Windows 10 Home edition (which you probably have) does not have Hyper-V. All things considered, I really don't like Hyper-V and I do not recommend it, even if you have it available.

-If you are on Windows 10 Home or are on an older version of Windows (which you shouldn't be because you updated), you have to use a different virtualization tool.
+If you are on Windows 10 Home or are on an older version of Windows (which you shouldn't be because you update your OS), you have to use a different virtualization tool.
 I recommend VMWare Player, as that has been what I have always used, however there are many alternatives, primarily VirtualBox.
+Both VMWare and VirtualBox are significantly better than Hyper-V, you can't go wrong with either and there is a ton of documentation on both.

 If you are on Mac you should use VirtualBox because it is free and generally works well on Macs.
 This is a pretty good link.